At U.N., China asked to back human rights case against North Korea

 The issue will soon be discussed in the U.N.
 General Assembly's Third Committee, which focuses on human rights.

 A draft resolution prepared for the Third Committee by the European Union and Japan, seen by Reuters, urges the 193-nation assembly to recommend the referral of North Korea to the ICC for crimes against humanity.
-North Korea responded by proposing its own draft resolution praising its human rights record.
+Pyongyang responded by proposing its own draft resolution praising its human rights record.

 "The United Nations is about to meet a moment of truth," Kirby said.
 "The essential question will be whether the United Nations will stay the course and adhere to making the principle of accountability of great crimes a reality."